Artist: Giovanni Benedetto Castiglione (Il Grechetto) (Italian, Genoa 1609–1664 Mantua)

 Publisher: Published by Giovanni Giacomo De Rossi (Italian, Rome 1627–1691 Rome)

-Giovanni Benedetto Castiglione (Il Grechetto) (Italian, 1609–1664); published in 1648 by Giovanni Giacomo de' Rossi (Italian, 1627–1691); dedicated to Matthys van de Merwede, lord of Clootwyck (Dutch, ca. 1625–after 1677)
+Dedicatee: dedicated to Matthys van de Merwede, Lord of Clootwyck (Dutch, ca. 1625–after 1677)

-14 x 9 5/8 in.
+Dimensions: 14 x 9 5/8 in.
 (35.5 x 24.5 cm)

-Purchase, Joseph Pulitzer Bequest, 1917 (17.50.17-36)
+Credit Line: Purchase, Joseph Pulitzer Bequest, 1917

-The seated young man holding a trumpet and a book represents Fame, also alluded to by the putto holding a trumpet and pointing to a laurel wreath.
-The rabbit and the basket with birds symbolize fruitfulness.
-The palette, brushes, and music sheet refer to the arts, although their placement on the ground and the crumpled state of the music sheet sound a pessimistic note, suggesting the futility of human accomplishment.
-Further, although the base supporting a bust is sculpted with laurel, it is overgrown with grass.
+The inscription in Latin on the book held by the young man reads in translation 'The genius of Giovanni Benedetto Castiglione of Genoa [who] invented and made [this]'.
+The figure in the print is not a self portrait and the word 'genius' should, in this context, be understood in the ancient sense of a 'guiding spirit'.
+The seated young man in the print is not a self portrait.
+Holding a trumpet and a book he represents Fame, an identification that is reinforced by the putto holding a trumpet and pointing to a laurel wreath.
+The rabbit and the basket with birds symbolize fruitfulness whereas the palette, brushes, and music sheet refer to the arts.
+Their placement on the ground and the crumpled state of the music sheet present a pessimistic note, suggesting the futility of human accomplishment.